 All applicants need to come to the Embassy personally for their residence permit application to be intitiated.
 Applicants are received at the Embassy by appointment only.
-Appointment times can bee requested by e-mail at firstname.lastname@example.org.
+Appointment times can bee requested by e-mail at email@example.com.
 Appointments may not be booked by telephone.
 In the e-mail requesting an appointment time, kindly list the name of the applicant, their date of birth, nationality, and grounds for applying, such as for example studies or family re-union.
 In case the application requires legalization of documents, please confirm in your e-mail that the required legalizations have been completed at the Embassy of Finland in Abuja and that you have done the registration of the legalized documents in Maistraatti.
-Additionally, you can also include a preferred time frame for the appointment, and the Embassy will accommodate your preference if a suitable time slot is available.
+Additionally, you can also include in the e-mail a preferred time frame for the appointment, and the Embassy will accommodate your preference if a suitable time slot is available.

 In order to avoid any unnecessary delays in processing your appointment request, kindly also include the following information in your appointment request e-mail, depending on the grounds on which you are applying:

 Residence permit application forms including all original supporting documents must be submitted to the Embassy at least two weeks before the date of the appointment for verifying, also in case of electronic applications.
 The applicant must include a copy of the information page of his/her passport.
 Kindly also include a cover letter with a list of enclosures with the documents.
 The original passport does not need to be submitted in advance, but must be presented when arriving for the appointment.
 Missing documents may slow down the process significantly.
 Please notice that the appointment can be rescheduled in case the original documents are not submitted beforehand, but when arriving at the appointment.